agrc/gis.utah.gov/2016-04-18-utah-sgid-statewide-roads-data-layer-updates-4-15-2016.md

 Updates were made recently to the SGID10.Transportation.Roads feature class that resides on the <a href="http://gis.utah.gov/data/how-to-connect-to-the-sgid-via-sde/">Utah SGID ArcSDE database server</a>.

-The updated Roads data is also available as shapefiles and file geodatabase files for download on the <A HREF="ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/TRANSPORTATION/PackagedData/_Statewide/UtahRoadAndHighwaySystem/">SGID FTP site</a>.
+The updated Roads data is also available as shapefiles and file geodatabase files for download on the [SGID FTP site] (ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/TRANSPORTATION/PackagedData/_Statewide/UtahRoadAndHighwaySystem/).

 Geocoding services and ArcGIS Server Applications & Web Services are now using the updated SGID10.Transportation.Roads feature class.